jywang77/my-med-manager/README.md

 # Welcome to myMedManager!

-This GitHub repository hosts all the source code for the website, as well as previous commits as I worked on the site. myMedManager is currently live at <url>.
+This GitHub repository hosts all the source code for the website, as well as previous commits as I worked on the site. myMedManager is currently live at https://my-med-manager.herokuapp.com/.
 Feel free to make an account and explore the features!

 The initial loading time to access the site may be long (~30 seconds to a minute) because I am currently using a free hosting service that will turn off the server if the site traffic is low.
 The loading time allows the server to reboot.
 Thank you for your patience!